IgniteUI/igniteui-docfx/en/components/overlay_scroll.md

 ## Scroll strategies

-Scroll strategies determines how the scrolling will be handled in the provided `IgxOverlayService`.
+The scroll strategy determines how the scrolling is handled in the provided `IgxOverlayService`.
 There are four scroll strategies:
 1. **NoOperation** - does nothing.
 2. **Block** - the component do not scroll with the window.
 The event is canceled.
 It doesn't scroll.
 3. **Close** - uses a tolerance and closes an expanded component upon scrolling if the tolerance is exceeded.